Street Shooting Tips

 Learn the one half second shot.
 Work like a gunfighter till you are very quick.
 You must instinctively know the controls on your camera, without thinking.
 Sometimes you won't have the opportunity to engage your subjects.
 Just shoot and shoot fast.
 There's also some cunning moves for being invisible on the street, like the right angle quick turn ( used on this shot. ) How do you learn all this?
 Take a class then practice ALOT.
 Henri Cartier-Bresson who was a master at capturing a split second in time said, "Your first 10,000 photographs are your worst."

-Street Lesson # 6 - Some Photos Should Make You Sad
+Street Lesson # 6 - It’s OK if some Photos Make You Sad

 Life can be unfair, cruel and brutal.
-In my opinion, street portraits shouldn't always be pretty.
-In fact, as a street photographer I feel I have an obligation to show the rights AND wrongs of what I see.
-Be brave, follow your passion!
+In my opinion, street photography shouldn't always be pretty.
+As a street photographer I personally want to photography what I witness, be it happy or sad.
+On the street be brave, follow your passion!
 In addition, many street photographers practice give and take.
 I'll take your photo and if you're hungry, I'll give you something to eat.
 This is what many people who live on the streets do.
 They trade, barter and share.
-"Since I am alive, I will do something to help the living."
+In this photo I donated a banana and a breakfast bar.